Tinkoff/stapp/docs/guides/interop.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 Stapp uses a reactive approach to business logic handling.
 Observables, streams, and epics are the core parts of Stapp.

 Observables in Stapp conform to the [Observable proposal](https://github.com/tc39/proposal-observable).
 See [`light-observable`](http://light-observable.js.org/) for more details.

 This means that those streams are fully compatible with any ECMAScript compatible reactive library, including **RxJS**, **most**, **kefir**, **bacon** and so on.

-There are several ways to use these streams with preferable reactive library.
+There are several ways to use these streams with a preferable reactive library.

 ## Global config: `setObservableConfig()`
 ```typescript